arcus/education_modules/elements_of_maps/elements_of_maps.md

 Lines
 ------

 A line is an ordered sequence of points and all of the line segments connecting adjacent points.
 On the map above, the Market-Frankford and Broad Street train routes are represented as lines (actually multilines, which we will address that shortly).
-A line has legnth, but no width.
+A line has length, but no width.

 Since lines are made up of straight line segments, twists and turns a line require a lot of small line segments to accurately represent their geometry.
 While the Broad Street Line might look straight enough on the map, it is comprised of over 200 line segments!